-- Federal Supplemental Educational Opportunity Grant is awarded by the Director of Student Financial Aid to students demonstrating financial need.
+- Federal Supplemental Educational Opportunity Grant is awarded students demonstrating exceptional and determined based on the results of the FAFSA (EFC).
 Students showing exceptional need will be given first consideration for these grants as long as funds are available.

 Grants /Scholarships (South Carolina)

-- South Carolina Tuition Grant is awarded to academically eligible South Carolina residents attending Limestone College on a full-time basis during the regular academic year.
-The amount of the South Carolina Tuition Grant is determined by the South Carolina Tuition Grant Commission based on the applicant’s family’s financial circumstances.
+- South Carolina Tuition Grant is awarded to academically eligible South Carolina residents attending Limestone on a full-time basis during the regular academic year.
+The amount of the South Carolina Tuition Grant is determined by the South Carolina Tuition Grant Commission based on the applicant’s family financial circumstances.
 Students who fail to enroll full time during the Fall semester forfeit their eligibility for the entire award year.
-Online and Evening students must be enrolled in two Term 5 classes (can be Evening; Online or a combination of one Evening class and one Online class).
+Online Program students must be enrolled in two Term 5 classes.
 Students who do not enroll as above stated forfeit the SC Tuition Grant for the award year.
-Online and Evening students must be enrolled in two consecutive classes to qualify for the SC Tuition Grant.
+Online Program students must be enrolled in two consecutive classes to qualify for the SC Tuition Grant.
 Eligible students must be enrolled in 12 hours each semester.
-SC Tuition Grant does not give funding for classes taken in June or July.
-To be eligible to receive the full amount of SC Tuition Grant in the Fall Online and Evening students must be enrolled in two Term 5 courses and two Term 6 courses.
-To be eligible to receive the full amount of SC Tuition Grant for the Spring Online and Evening students must be enrolled in two Term 1 courses and two Term 2 courses.
+SC Tuition Grant does not give funding for classes taken in Term 3 or 4.
+To be eligible to receive the full amount of SC Tuition Grant in the Fall Online Program students must be enrolled in two Term 5 courses and two Term 6 courses.
+To be eligible to receive the full amount of SC Tuition Grant for the Spring Online Program students must be enrolled in two Term 1 courses and two Term 2 courses.
 Students receiving 100% of tuition paid by another entity are not eligible for the South Carolina Tuition Grant.
 To be eligible to receive SC Tuition Grant funds, students must complete a certification statement each year before November 15th.
-South Carolina Tuition Grant funds in the spring semester will be split into two disbursements per the new South Carolina Tuition Grant Regulation.
+South Carolina Tuition Grant funds in the spring semester will be split into two disbursements per the South Carolina Tuition Grant Regulation.